Publisher: IDW Publishing

 Wheeljack, Nautica and Hound are trying to give the less fortunate inhabitants of Cybertron a means to evacuate the planet, but to do so, they need to convince Straxxus to give them access to the Arks which are currently held in storage in Darkmount.
 Elsewhere, the Insecticons are dangerously hungry, and are pushing for Shockwave to proceed with his cloning project to expand their reach.

 IDW’s Transformers universe has the potential to be a fairly daunting prospect for newcomers.
-With a relentless schedule of intertwined storylines, it’s easy to feel overwhelmed or to struggle to keep up to all the delicious intricacies of the ongoing threads.
+With a relentless schedule of intertwined storylines, it’s easy to feel overwhelmed or to struggle to keep up with all the delicious intricacies of the ongoing threads.
 Thankfully, while it does presuppose quite a bit of prior knowledge of the ongoing Cybertronian status quo, as a reader who only dips in and out of IDW’s Transformers universe every so often, I still felt like I was up to speed fairly quickly with this new series.

 Series writer Brian Ruckley’s main thread is enjoyable, emotionally-charged stuff, with the small cadre of overlooked Autobots attempting to provide a means of escape for some of the refugees and injured inhabitants of Cybertron.
 It’s interesting to see the impact the war for Cybertron is having on some of its less acknowledged citizens, and it’s also great to see characters like Wheeljack and Hound getting a little more time in the spotlight.